-Of course there are more foods than this that you can eat while suffering with renal failure, the difference being is that these foods are “healthy”.
-It is also important to note that these foods also satisfy the requirements of potassium, phosphorus, and sodium content for renal diet (as explained below), but with most things in life, you can have too much of a good thing – therefore the foods are healthy when eaten at normal servings sizes per day.
+Of course there are more foods than this that you can eat while suffering with renal failure, the difference being that these foods are “healthy”.
+It is important to note that these foods also satisfy the requirements of potassium, phosphorus, and sodium content for renal diet (as explained below), but as with most things in life, you can have too much of a good thing – therefore the foods are healthy when eaten at normal servings sizes per day.
 Don’t overdo anything, moderation is the key.

 • Red meat: See my article on negative effects of red meat here